Bring Your Own (BYO) CNI plugin with Azure Kubernetes Service (AKS)

 • The virtual network for the AKS cluster must allow outbound internet connectivity.

-• The cluster identity used by the AKS cluster must have at least Network Contributor permissions on the subnet within your virtual network.
-If you wish to define a custom role instead of using the built-in Network Contributor role, the following permissions are required:
+• The cluster identity that the AKS cluster uses must have at least Network Contributor permissions on the subnet within your virtual network.
+If you want to define a custom role instead of using the built-in Network Contributor role, the following permissions are required:

 • Microsoft.Network/virtualNetworks/subnets/join/action